roolebo/tianocore.github.io/Design-Meeting.md

 1. The topic
 2. The day & time you want to present
-3. How long you would like to present
+3. How long the presentation will take

 Files relevant (PDF, doc, etc) can be uploaded here: